Preparation is the first essential step towards conducting a successful interview. The better prepared you are, the more confident you'll be.

 Remember that an interview is a two way street.
 The interviewer will try to determine through questioning whether you are the right person for a specific job.
 Likewise, you must determine through questioning whether this potential employer will provide the opportunity for career development that you seek.

 Closing the interview

-· If you are interested in the position enquire about the next interview stage.
-If the interview offers the position to you and you want it, accept on the spot.
+If you are interested in the position and want to secure a second interview, make sure to enquire about the next stage and follow up with your interviewer in order to show your continued interest in the job.
+If the interview offers you the position and you want it, accept on the spot.
 If you wish for some time to think it over, be courteous and tactful in asking for that time.
 Set a definite date on which you can provide an answer.